 What started as a pure-play toy outfit has now grown into a fully encompassing children’s entertainment company, and the fruits of those labors are primed for further extension.

 “To talk about where Spin Master is going, you have to look at where we came from,” says Adam Beder, executive vice president, global licensing and business affairs, Spin Master.
 “We’re 1,000 percent rooted as a fully-diversified promotional toy company, meaning that we have never played in just one category or one aisle.”

-The company has always been hungry though, and eager to grow, so naturally and organically it began looking to licensing and merchandising as a model to bolster its mission.
+The company has always been hungry though, and eager to grow, so naturally and organically it began looking to licensing and merchandising as a model

 “But what we realized is that it was hard to find that perfect brand or perfect opportunity, and we started to contemplate an idea… what if we did it all ourselves?” says Beder.

 That spark of an idea can be seen in the pivot the company has made in recent years, and can certainly be attributed to its major scaling up.
 Well, that and “Paw Patrol.”

 “When you ask what has catapulted Spin Master into the stratosphere for growth in terms of licensing, it’s ‘Paw Patrol.’
 It had a massive hand in that,” says Beder.

 “Paw Patrol” is an animated series airing on partner Nick Jr. that centers on 10-year-old Ryder and five plucky pups that each have a real-world job such as construction worker.
 The show helps preschoolers learn bravery and heroism, as well as teach lessons about caring for animals.